How to grow chervil in New Zealand

 ½ tsp sugar

 Combine ingredients in a bowl and whisk to blend.
-Add to blanched vegetables – courgettes and carrots work well.
+Add to salad or blanched vegetables – courgettes and carrots work well.